 Biodiversity and conservation have been a focal point in Marsden Valley for several decades.
 Beyond the road end, the valley floor alongside Poorman Stream has been planted with native trees by primary school students since the 1980s.
 Since 2007 the area has been the site of a predator control programme run by Marsden Valley Trapping Group.
 This area area includes the whole upper Marsden Valley, which borders Brook-Waimarama Sanctuary, as well as a few pockets in neighbouring valleys.
 A comprehensive map of the pest control area can be viewed here.
 Trapping efforts have seen a noticeable increase in the presence of bird species such as kererū, weka, fantail and grey warbler.
 There have even been reported South Island Kōkako encounters near the top of the range, around the intersection of Involution and Jenkins Hill Road.
 Experts have identified probable sign of their presence, though their characteristic elusiveness means there is no concrete evidence to confirm the possibility that there is indeed a small local population surviving somewhere in the depths of the bush.

 An interesting piece of history in the valley is the weir that used to supply Ngawhatu Hospital with water, which can be found at the end of the Old Weir Track.
 Another feature worthy of quick observation is the Roding water pipeline, which emerges from a 2.7 km long tunnel beneath the Barnicoat Range.
 The tunnel and pipeline were built in 1941 to supply Nelson with water from the Roding Dam, and today it still supplies around one third of Nelson’s water.
-There was also a small coal mining operation on the lower slopes of Jenkins Hill in the latter half of the 19th century, though no evidence of their existence remains today.
+There was also a small coal mining operation on the lower slopes of Jenkins Hill in the latter half of the 19th century, though no evidence of its existence remains today.

 Returning Nature to the Valley – The Prow article

 James Marsden and his Isel Farm – The Prow article